mariya12290/Robotics_Intern/README.md

 # robotics
+This work is based on my internship at Alfred Kearcher SE &Co.
+KG

 In camera.cpp file, 3D vision sensors code is implemented for the extraction of data, processing data and also for the visualization in rviz.